ucd-cws/m2ee/readme.md

 ### Authenticating Accounts

 Make sure the virtual env is activated `activate m2eepy27` then run `earthengine authenticate`, sign into the shared cws EE account ucd.cws.ee.data@gmail.com in the browswer window that opens.
 Copy the auth code back to the command line.

 Run `gsutil config` and follow instructions to copy the auth code

+gsutil will ask "What is your project-id?"
+This is the name of project where the google bucket was setup.

 ### Detailed Setup Notes